If your car is towed, contact the Polk County Dispatch at 515-286-3333 to locate it.

 All vehicles must be moved off of any public streets, roads, and alleys within the city when a snow ordinance is declared.
 Parking in The District at Prairie Trail and Uptown business district is banned from 2 - 6 a.m. during snow ordinances.
 Vehicles parked on the street during a snow ordinance will be ticketed $40 and may be towed.
 The City can declare a snow ordinance based on several factors including snow, sleet, freezing rain, and blowing snow.
 Learn more about how you can be notified when a snow ordinance is in effect on the Snow and Ice Removal page.

 The Division of Public Works and the Ankeny Police Department will coordinate the towing operation.
-If your car is towed, you may call 515-965-6440 to locate your vehicle during regular business hours or contact the Polk County Dispatch at 515-286-3333 after business hours.
+If your car is towed, you may call the Police Department at 515-289-5240 to locate your vehicle.

 During periods of excessive snow, homeowners may find snow piled into the sidewalk or into their yards.
 This is an unavoidable part of the snow removal process.
 Should residents have concerns about clearing their sidewalks, the City of Ankeny will not ticket property owners on cul-de-sacs with snow piled on their sidewalks when it is evident that Public Works has placed it there.